Jordan-Shaw/LondonUndergoundWidget/README.md

 This app was made using React.
 I designed it with the aesthetic of the underground in mind, from a mobile-first perspective.<br>

-A hosted version of the app can be seen here.
+A hosted version of the app can be seen [here](https://secure-forest-16460.herokuapp.com/).

 My intitial wireframes can be seen [here](https://www.figma.com/file/YbsUyRm0WzwHOmSRW0C8uj/London-Underground?node-id=0%3A1).

 The app handles data served from the [Transport for London Unified API](https://api.tfl.gov.uk/).

 I completed this project as part of a tech test, but may continue to work on it.
-If so these issues are what I would work on:
- - The animations seem to be very slow on mobile, so I would work on fixing this.
+If so, I will:
+ - Work on smoothing out the animations on mobile.
- - I would make some dynamic loading spinners, as opposed to the generic text which is currently used to indicate loading.
+ - Make some dynamic loading spinners, as opposed to the generic text which is currently used to indicate loading.
-  -  I would the look of the landing page, which feels bare at the moment.
+  -  Improve the look of the landing page, which feels bare at the moment.
+   - Programmatically alter the SVG logo so that its text reflects which line is being viewed on the SingleLine page, instead of saying 'Travel widget' as it does now.

 ## Getting Started
 ### Prerequisites